-• Find the list of sponsors in the pdf or on the publisher page.
+Find the list of sponsors in the pdf or on the publisher page.
 Sponsors are often listed in the footnotes at the bottom of the first page or in the acknowledgements section at the end of an article.
 Occasionally the list of sponsors appears before the appendix.
+Below is a screenshot example of an acknowledgements section in an article.

 - Enter each sponsor individually as Sponsor Name (number) in the Sponsor field.
 Include only sponsors only when direct funding is stated or implied for an MIT author.
-Often initials will accompany the sponsor name and grant/contract/award number information in the article. - When entering the name of sponsors use the NACO form of the name.
-To find the NACO form of the name check OCLC. - If the number is qualified with "grant," "contract," "award," or other term put it capitalized in the parenthesis with the number (do not use no. or number) - Example: National Science Foundation (U.S.) (Award 123-678-SFN) - Exceptions: - If there is a joint grant/contract/award number associated with two or more sponsors then enter each sponsor separately followed by the number from the joint funding source. - Do not add the sponsor if a grant or award number is not given. - Only enter an individual as a sponsor when their name appears in the acknowledgements along with a gift number. - If the item is a correction for a published article only list the grant and funding information if it appears on the correction. - Sponsors are not added for a specific procedure, machine or facility. - o Treat fellowships as awards.
+Often initials will accompany the sponsor name and grant/contract/award number information in the article. - When entering the name of sponsors for individual MIT authors or the research project team, use the exact form of the sponsor information as it appears in the publication.

+- If the number is qualified with "grant," "contract," "award," or other term put it capitalized in the parenthesis with the number (do not use no. or number).
+Some examples: - National Science Foundation (Award 123-678-SFN) - Department of Energy BES (Award ER46919) - NSF (Grant 122374) - Exceptions: - If there is a joint grant/contract/award number associated with two or more sponsors then enter each sponsor separately followed by the number from the joint funding source. - o Do not add the sponsor if a grant or award number is not given.

+- Only enter an individual as a sponsor when their name appears in the acknowledgements along with a gift number. - o If the item is a correction for a published article only list the grant and funding information if it appears on the correction. - o Sponsors are not added for a specific procedure, machine or facility. - Treat fellowships as awards.

-2.2.2.15 Abstract
+2.2.2.15 Subject